tj-actions/sync-release-version/README.md

 bumpversion
 -----------

-Increases a project version with new releases.
+Increases a project version with new release version numbers.

-Search an replace old version tag with new release tags.
+Search an replace old versions with new release tags.

 ```yaml
 ...